apostrophecms/apostrophe-documentation/tutorials/getting-started/layout-widgets.md

 #### Conveniences for layout widgets (contextualOnly and skipInitialModal)

-There are two commented properties on the widget configuration above and they both do a similar thing.
-These are useful for a widget dedicated to nesting other widgets.

-> **contextualOnly: true** If your widget contains *only* other areas and singletons you don't need the typical manager modal UI popping up when you create the widget, nor do you need an Edit button to edit non-existing configuration. `contextualOnly` will shortcut these and instantly plop your empty widget on the page.
+> **contextualOnly: true** If your widget contains *only* other areas and singletons that you want to edit contextually on the page then you don't need the typical manager modal UI popping up when you create the widget.
+Nor do you need an Edit button UI to edit non-existing configuration. `contextualOnly` will shortcut these and instantly plop your empty widget on the page.

 <video src="/docs/videos/tutorials/editor/contextualTrue.mp4" autoplay="" loop="true" muted="true"></video>

-> **skipInitialModal: true** If you want to skip the widget manager modal when the widget is created (like `contextualOnly`) but preserve the Edit UI for later user, `skipInitialModal` is for you.
+> **skipInitialModal: true** An alternative to `contextualOnly`, `skipInitialModal` lets you skip the widget manager modal when the widget is created (like `contextualOnly`) but preserves the Edit UI for later use.
 This is useful for widgets that have secondary configuration, like setting a background color.

 ### Putting it in the page

-Now, like any other widget, you need to have a template render.
+Now, like any other widget, you need to have a `widget.html` template.
+In this case we'll use that template to call `apos.area` once for each area and introduce nested widgets.

 In `lib/modules/two-column-widgets/views/widget.html`